corona-warn-app/cwa-documentation/CONTRIBUTING.md

 * If you are a new contributor, see: [Steps to Contribute](#steps-to-contribute)

 * If you have a trivial fix or improvement, go ahead and create a pull request, addressing (with `@...`) a suitable maintainer of this repository (see [CODEOWNERS](CODEOWNERS) of the repository you want to contribute to) in the description of the pull request.

 * If you plan to do something more involved, please reach out to us and send an [email](mailto:corona-warn-app.opensource@sap.com).
 This will avoid unnecessary work and surely give you and us a good deal of inspiration.

-* Relevant coding style guidelines are available in the respective sub-repositories as they are programming language-dependent.
+* Relevant coding style guidelines are available in the respective sub repositories as they are programming language dependent.

 ## Steps to Contribute